John0n1/ON1Builder/README.md

 # ON1Builder

-#### ON1BUILDER is a high-performance, secure, and reliable multi-chain blockchain transaction framework.
+#### ON1BUILDER is a high-performance, multi-chain blockchain transaction framework.

 #### It specializes in the construction, signing, simulation, and dispatch of MEV-style transactions across multiple blockchains, leveraging flash loans to eliminate upfront capital requirements.